 The rustic wood really adds something to the room.
 The wall is otherwise pretty bland and having this really sets it off.

-This home owner wants a lot of openess and is less concerned with privacy judging from the color of the screens.
+This homeowner wants a lot of openness and is less concerned with privacy judging from the color of the screens.
 That’s a fine example of an Eames chair.

-Tastefully done, the brushed nickel trim and dark stained wood looks great here.
+Tastefully done, the brushed nickel trim and dark stained wood look great here.
 Notice this is a narrower pathway, and the owner chose to not use a swinging door.